The Heart Of Our Story

 So There I Was

-Over the next few years, the Internet became the major form of sales and communication for us bringing in about 85% of all our orders.
-Our lease was coming up on our business space and the apartment I shared with my spouse in Queens, and it was time to decide how to move forward.
-The short story is that we renewed the business lease and sublet that space with the idea that we might move back, we dropped our apartment lease, my spouse quit her job, and we jumped off a cliff and landed in beautiful North Conway, New Hampshire.
-My next catalog and the website had the new address, and business continued as usual.
+In the following years, the internet became our primary sales and communication channel, accounting for about 85% of our orders.
+As our lease on the business space in Manhattan was ending, and with my partner Sarah and I considering a change, we made a bold decision: we renewed the business lease but sublet the space, dropped our apartment lease, and Sarah gave notice at Waverly Fabrics.
+We then jumped off a proverbial cliff and landed in beautiful North Conway, New Hampshire.
+My next catalog and the website featured the new address, Sarah joined the business, and we were going full speed in short order.

-We were welcomed with open arms here in the North Country and made the front page of the local newspaper.
+We were welcomed with open arms in the North Country and even made the front page of the local newspaper.
 We’ve been in North Conway for about 30 years now.
-It’s a beautiful and busy 4 season resort area with 7 nearby ski resorts and a thriving music scene.
-We welcome visitors to stop by, try some instruments, and then hike and ski or shop in one of the tax free brand name outlet shops.
+It’s a stunning, four-season resort area with seven nearby ski resorts and a thriving music scene.
+Visitors often stop by to try instruments and then explore the area’s hiking, skiing, or tax-free outlet shopping.

 An article in the Conway Daily Sun announcing our arrival